 Tomorrow will never be perfect.

-Sometimes, you just have to take the leap and go for it.
-Ships aren’t mean to stay in a harbor – and you weren’t meant to wonder “what if?”
+But sometimes, you just have to take the leap and go for it.
+Ships aren’t mean to stay in a harbor.
+You weren’t meant to stay at home and wonder “what if?”

-Because one day you’ll find you’ve run out of tomorrows.
+Because one day, you’ll run out of tomorrows.

 So stop waiting.